-While selecting your wedding dress, keep in mind that it’s preferable to have something simple and easy to maneuver as opposed to a traditional heavy and elaborate gown.
-Walking on the beach in itself can be a task and trying to do so with a dress weighing you down will be a nightmarish walk down the aisle.
-While selecting the fabric of your dress, something light and flowy would be preferable, since materials like brocade or lace tend to get stuck or pick up fragments along the way.
+While selecting your gown, keep in mind that it’s preferable to have something simple and easy to maneuver as opposed to a traditional heavy and elaborate gown.
+Walking on the beach in itself can be a task and trying to do so with a dress weighing you down would be difficult.
+While selecting the fabric of your dress, something light with a smooth flow would be preferable, since materials like brocade or lace tend to get stuck or pick up fragments along the way.
 Heavily beaded dresses ought to be avoided as well and instead go with light airy fabrics like silk chiffon or organza.

 Pair your beautiful dress with a glamorous pair of flats or sandals.
 Wedged heels could also work as they offer more support when standing on uneven sand.